MyPureCloud/genesys-cloud-webrtc-sdk/doc/softphone.md

 After creating an instance of the SDK, your client can add event handlers for incoming sessions (for inbound or outbound calls). `pendingSession` is an example of an SDK event.
-You can answer and control sessions via the SDK methods documented below.
+You can answer and control sessions via the SDK methods documented in [GenesysCloudWebrtcSdk] documentation.
 Most call control actions, however, should be done via the GenesysCloud Public API (or the Public API javascript SDK).

 Once the client has a session, it can add event handlers for lower level control